Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_advanced_options.md

 -  Reboot the system and start a fresh Open CAS Linux install, if necessary.

--  Create the SSD caching framework, where */dev/sdc* is your SSD cache device:
+-  Create the SSD cache instance, where */dev/sdc* is your SSD cache device:

 >   \# casadm -S -d /dev/sdc

--  Add a core device (*/dev/sdb*) mapping to the SSD caching framework:
+-  Add a core device (*/dev/sdb*) mapping to the SSD cache instance:

 >   \# casadm -A -i 1 -d /dev/sdb

--  Create the RAMdisk caching framework:
+-  Create the RAMdisk cache instance:

 >   \# casadm -S -d /dev/ram1 -i 2

--  Add the tiered core device (*/dev/cas1-1*) mapping to the RAMdrive caching framework:
+-  Add the tiered core device (*/dev/cas1-1*) mapping to the RAMdrive cache instance:

 >   \# casadm -A -i 2 -d /dev/cas1-1